RELIHR/Discord-Status-Rotator/README.md

   <p align="center">
     This script allows you to change the status of your Discord account automatically from the statuses defined in a text file and extras.

+    Warning: Using scripts to automate or “self-bot” a personal Discord account violates Discord’s Terms of Service (ToS).
+This can lead to your account being suspended or permanently banned by Discord, and many server owners will also ban accounts that show automatically rotating statuses or other automated behavior.
+If you need automation, create a proper bot account via the Discord Developer Portal and follow the official API rules.
   </p>
 </div>